 Colorize Black and White Images: Get Realistic Looking Results in ZPS X

-Photo colorization breathes new life into old black and white images.
+Photo colorization breathes new life into old black-and-white images.
 You can use the process not only to restore old family photos but also to add some magic to digital ones.
 Learn how to do realistic colorization of black and white images in Zoner Photo Studio X.

-There are a number of ways to colorize black and white images.
+There are a number of ways to colorize black-and-white images.
 The easiest way is to choose colors from the color palette and then use the Paintbrush in the Editor module to paint directly in the photo.
 However, we will show you a much more sophisticated method in Zoner Photo Studio X that will give you more realistic results and greater control over your colors.

-This tutorial is intermediate level and is intended for photographers that already have some experience working with layers and masks.
+This tutorial is intermediate level and is intended for photographers who already have some experience working with layers and masks.
 If you haven’t worked with layers or masks yet, don’t fret.
 Thorough explanations of both of these can be found in the following articles:

 Choose your photo and open it in the Editor module

-Almost anyone can find an old black and white photo in their family photo albums that is perfect for colorization.
+Almost anyone can find an old black-and-white photo in their family photo albums that is perfect for colorization.
 After you have chosen one, scan it at a high resolution.
-If you don’t happen to have an old black and white photo but still want to try the colorization process, you can use black and white stock photography images.
+If you don’t happen to have an old black-and-white photo but still want to try the colorization process, you can use black-and-white stock photography images.

 I purposely didn‘t use a black and white film photo but rather a digital one to more clearly demonstrate the adjustments.
 As soon as your photograph is selected and ready, open it in the Editor module of Zoner Photo Studio X and we can get started.